 Upgrade , and you can start the upgrade.

 OS 11 Upgrade ×

-IGELOS10→11 Hardware License Setup Powerterm Update Source Network
+Hardware License Setup Powerterm Update Source Network

 Setup: PowerTerm will not be available in OS 11.
-To proceed, activate 'Upgrade to OS 11 even enabled' at IGEL Setup > System > Update > OS 11 Upgrade.
-Update Source: Please configure a valid OS 11 update source at 'System > Update > Firmwarcheck your network connection.
+To proceed, activate 'Upgrade to OS 11 even if enabled' at IGEL Setup > System > Update > OS 11 Upgrade.
+Update Source: Please configure a valid OS 11 update source at 'System > Update > Firmware check your network connection.
 Network: Please disable all VPN/Mobile Broadband network connectivity on the device.
-Other guaranteed that your update source will be reachable after the upgrade. are Update' and
+Otherwise guaranteed that your update source will be reachable after the upgrade.
+Update' and

 Close Check again